bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 02 of week 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>02.
 How is React used in the real world?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-There are plenty of React based apps that you've probably used before.
+<p>There are plenty of React based apps that you've probably used before.</p>

-Facebook and Instagram are two examples.
+<p>Facebook and Instagram are two examples.</p>

-But Netflix, Airbnb, New York Times, and a variety of other companies also use React for their websites as well, so you've likely encountered it before.
+<p>But Netflix, Airbnb, New York Times, and a variety of other companies
+also use React for their websites as well, so you've likely encountered it before.</p>

-These websites that tend to have really interactive UIs are more likely to be using something like React.
+<p>These websites that tend to have really interactive UIs are more likely
+to be using something like React.</p>

-Facebook.com was not performing and not modern looking after the 10 or so years it had been in use.
-They had milked that cow dry.
+<p>Facebook.com was not performing and not modern looking after the 10 or
+so years it had been in use.
+They had milked that cow dry.</p>

-Really the only option at that point was to rewrite it on a different stack that was going to be faster and easier to build on.
+<p>Really the only option at that point was to rewrite it on a different
+stack that was going to be faster and easier to build on.</p>

-Basically, there was a need for having a truly fast and responsive UI and React fills that need.
+<p>Basically, there was a need for having a truly fast and responsive UI
+and React fills that need.</p>

-Facebook has been rewritten using React.
+<p>Facebook has been rewritten using React.</p>

-React is open sourced, meaning that anyone can contribute to it, without dues and licensing crap.
+<p>React is open sourced, meaning that anyone can contribute to it, without
+dues and licensing crap.
 Unlike Apple, Microsoft, and EVERYONE else!
 'Thank you' goes out to Linus Benedict Trivolds, creator of GitHub and the first Linux kernel.
 You are an inspiration to humanity, and more specifically, every programmer ever.
 You've given more than Apple, Microsoft, & IBM have ever produced.
 And you ask for nothing in return.
-Linus, you are a tribute to humanity.
+Linus, you are a tribute to humanity.</p>

-But we also have developers who aren't at Meta who are also contributing to React (for free), and that means that there's a really strong community around React (all for free to meta, a trillion-dollar company).
+<p>But we also have developers who aren't at Meta who are also
+contributing to React (for free), and that means that there's a really strong community around React (all for free to meta, a trillion-dollar company).
 Something wrong with this picture you say?
-Hell yes, I say.
+Hell yes, I say.</p>

-A lot of people are really excited to build on it and make improvements to it.
+<p>A lot of people are really excited to build on it and make improvements
+to it.</p>

-If you ever have any questions or any (free) ideas about a certain feature or optimization or improvement, there's really a great opportunity to actually contribute to the React library itself.
+<p>If you ever have any questions or any (free) ideas about a certain
+feature or optimization or improvement, there's really a great opportunity to actually contribute to the React library itself.</p>

-There's a React team at Meta, and this team is comprised of engineers (really?) who are working on React full-time.
+<p>There's a React team at Meta, and this team is comprised of engineers
+(really?) who are working on React full-time.</p>

-But there's also a group of developers outside of Meta who are contributing to React as well.
+<p>But there's also a group of developers outside of Meta who are
+contributing to React as well.</p>

-I think the open source part of it is really cool just because there's such a community around React, it's constantly being updated and maintained.
+<p>I think the open source part of it is really cool just because there's
+such a community around React, it's constantly being updated and maintained.</p>

-There's always going to be someone available to answer questions or to update documentation, it's very current.
+<p>There's always going to be someone available to answer questions or to
+update documentation, it's very current.</p>

-If you're using React for the first time, definitely take a look at our documentation.
+<p>If you're using React for the first time, definitely take a look at our
+documentation.</p>

-There are a lot of conversations being had about React online, and we actually have a React conference every year where we talk about new features with React and you can just connect with a lot of React developers.
+<p>There are a lot of conversations being had about React online, and we
+actually have a React conference every year where we talk about new features with React and you can just connect with a lot of React developers.</p>

-There are plenty of opportunities to get involved in the React community, and I think it makes building with React even more rewarding if you connect with the community as well.
+<p>There are plenty of opportunities to get involved in the React
+community, and I think it makes building with React even more rewarding if you connect with the community as well.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 03 of week 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>03.
 Course syllabus for React Basics</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-By the end of this section (03), you will have learned about the scope of things to be covered in this course.
+<p>By the end of this section (03), you will have learned about the scope

-<h3><b>Prerequisites</b></h3>
+of things to be covered in this course.</p>

+<h3>Prerequisites</h3>

-To take this course, you should understand the basics of HTML, CSS, and JavaScript.
-Additionally, it always helps to have a can-do attitude!
+<p>To take this course, you should understand the basics of HTML, CSS, and

-<h3><b>Course content</b></h3>
+JavaScript.
+Additionally, it always helps to have a can-do attitude!</p>

+<h3>Course content</h3>

-This course is an introduction to React development, called React Basics.
+<p>This course is an introduction to React development, called React Basics.</p>

-By the end of this course, you will know how to build a simple user interface using React.
+<p>By the end of this course, you will know how to build a simple user
+interface using React.</p>

-This course consists of <b>4 (four)</b> modules.
-They cover the following
+<p>This course consists of <b>4 (four)</b> modules.
+They cover the following topics:</p>
-topics:

 <h3>Module 1: Anatomy of React</h3>

-React is an increasingly popular JavaScript framework for building isomorphic web applications.
-It is developed and used by Facebook.
+<p>React is an increasingly popular JavaScript framework for building
+isomorphic web applications.
+It is developed and used by Facebook.</p>

-In this introductory module, you'll learn about what React is and where it is used.
+<p>In this introductory module, you'll learn about what React is and where
+it is used.
 You'll also learn how to set up your coding environment so that you have as productive a learning experience as possible.
-So, the purpose of this module is to understand the 'what' and the 'why', and to get set up for the modules that follow.
+So, the purpose of this module is to understand the 'what' and the 'why', and to get set up for the modules that follow.</p>

-<b>Components</b> are one of the foundations of React.
+<p><b>Components</b> are one of the foundations of React.
 In React, everything
 revolves around components.
-You'll learn how to build <b>components</b>, how to structure and customize your React projects, and how to compose layouts by importing components into other components.
+You'll learn how to build <b>components</b>, how to structure and customize your React projects, and how to compose layouts by importing components into other components.</p>

-You'll learn about passing data from one component to another.
-You'll learn about <b>JSX syntax</b> in React and how to use it to structure and style your components.
+<p>You'll learn about passing data from one component to another.
+You'll
+learn about <b>JSX syntax</b> in React and how to use it to structure and style your components.</p>

-By the end of this module (one) you will be able to:
+<p>By the end of this module (one) you will be able to:</p>

 <ul>
   <li>Explain the concepts behind React and component architecture,<br></li>